Sgt. James William Griffin

 Not long after arriving at the prison, Jim made a shortwave radio broadcast.
 His family learned of it on December 13, 1943.
 In it, he said , “I am under treatment right now and happy to be able to greet you.
 Received your wire recently and glad to be able to answer it.
 As usual, all my love to everybody.”

 At the prison, Jim was reunited with Pfc.
 Frank Goldstein and Sgt.
 Zenon Bardowski of the 192nd.
 Jim’s physical condition was poor so Frank Goldstein gave him a handful of vitamin pills he had received in a red cross parcel.
 At Bilibid, Jim was the cellmate of Dr. Paul Ashton.
 While a prisoner at Bilibid, Jim assisted the doctor in helping the wounded and caring for those who could not take care of themselves.

-On March 9, 1944, Jim's parents received a transcript of a shortwave message from Japan.
+According to Lt.
+Jack Merrifield, on November 29, 1943, Jim was sent to Bilibid from a work detail because he was suffering from dysentery.
+On March 9, 1944, Jim’s parents received a transcript of a shortwave message from Japan.
 In it, Jim said:

 ” I am now undergoing hospital treatment.
 I have received numerous letters.
 In answer to them all I say thanks a million.
 To Marge, keep smiling.”